FAQ about Managed Service for MySQL®

 Managed Service for MySQL® supports MySQL® 5.7 and MySQL® 8.

-Yes, backup is enabled by default.
-For MySQL® clusters, a full backup takes place once a day and saves all DB cluster transaction logs.
-This allows you to restore the cluster state to any point in time during the backup storage period, except for the last 30 seconds.
+Yes, backups are enabled by default.
+The MySQL® cluster backup policies provide full daily backups and continuous transaction log archiving.
+This enables you to restore your cluster to any point in time within the backup retention period, except for the last 30 seconds.

-Connections between a database cluster and an application are always encrypted using SSL.
-You cannot disable cluster connection encryption.
+Connections between your database cluster and application are always encrypted with SSL.
+You cannot disable encryption for cluster connections.

 What is a read-only replica in MySQL®?

-A read-only replica is a host in a MySQL® DB cluster that can only be read.
-Its data is synced with the master host (if the cluster has more than one host).
-You can use a read-only replica to reduce the load on the DB master host with a large number of read requests.
+A read-only replica is a MySQL® database cluster host available only for reads that synchronizes its data with the master host.
+This applies only to clusters with more than one host.
+You can use a read-only replica to reduce the load on the master host experiencing high read traffic to its database.

-What limitations are imposed on MySQL® database clusters?
+What restrictions are placed on MySQL® database clusters?

-For more information on Managed Service for MySQL® limits, see Quotas and limits.
-To learn about the properties of the clusters you can create using Managed Service for MySQL®, see Host classes.
+For details, see Quotas and limits for Managed Service for MySQL®.
+To learn about the properties of the clusters you can create with Managed Service for MySQL®, see Host classes.

-Why is the cluster slow even though the computing resources are not used fully?
+Why is my cluster slow even though the computing resources are not fully utilized?

 The maximum IOPS and bandwidth values increase by a fixed value when the storage size increases by a certain step.
 The step and increment values depend on the disk type: